Harmonica Resources

-When I started playing, almost 30 years ago, the only way to gain harmonica knowledge was to buy records, and attend local blues gigs, hoping to see good players.
+When I started playing, more than 40 years ago, the only way to gain harmonica knowledge was to buy records, and attend local blues gigs, hoping to see good players.
 I was fortunate to meet some great players early on, who mentored me, and showed me how to explore the harmonica world.
 Also, Chess reissued many of their classic 1950's blues recordings at that time.
 I was able to buy these at greatly reduced prices in bagain bins.
 My Little Walter, Sonny Boy Williamson II and Howling Wolf double albums are now cherished (and much used) treasures.

 The Internet opens the world of harmonica to all of us (this course being an example!).
 Becoming harmonica literate is now far easier.
-Below are links to harmonica players and harmonica resource sites.
-Work through these slowly, and absorb the wisdom they contain.

 Mike Stevens is a prolific and very highly regarded Canadian player, specializing in Bluegrass and other styles.
 He has performed with many Bluegrass greats, including Jim and Jesse, and has authored the instructional book "Bluegrass Harmonica", distributed by Hal Leonard.